On a non-Abelian Poincar\'e lemma: Non-Abelian Poincar e lemma

 \section{Non-Abelian Poincar\'{e} lemma}

-The above can be applied for obtaining a non-Abelian version of the Poincar\'{e} lemma.
+Results of the previous section can be applied for obtaining a non-Abelian version of the Poincar\'{e} lemma.
 We can use Corollary~\ref{multi_cor.nonabhomotopy} or argue directly, as follows.
 Let $\o$ be an odd $\mathfrak{g}$-valued form on a contractible supermanifold, for example on a star-shaped domain $U\subset \R{n|m}$.
 Suppose it satisfies the Maurer--Cartan equation:

 Consider a contracting homotopy $H\co M\times I\to M$, for example, the map $H\co U\times I\to U$ sending $(x,t)$ to $tx$.
 Take the pull-back $H^*\o$ of $\o$ and apply to it the main formula~\eqref{multi_eq.nonabelstokes}.
 We arrive at